One thing that we’re obsessed with here at Buffer is obviously the best times to share on Twitter, Facebook and LinkedIn.

 Another myth, similar to teenagers’ laziness when going to sleep is the fact that we need 8 hours of sleep each night.
 Daniel Krypke famously eliminated that myth recently with a study showing that, we don’t in fact need that amount of sleep to reach our body’s best performance.

-For runners, cyclists and other endurance athletes, the morning is the worst performance time as well.
+For runners, cyclists and other endurance athletes, the morning is the worst performance time.
 Professor Greg Atkinson from Liverpool John Moores University says, “Almost every world record in track-and-field athletics and cycling events has been broken in the afternoon or evening.”

 Blood pressure is also a factor in our exercise routines.
 In the first three hours after we wake up, our blood pressure rises the most out of any point in the day.
 Our blood vessels open up more to allow for blood flow later in the day, our blood is not as sticky then and we have a natural drop in blood pressure in the afternoon.